 There are 17 security controls evaluated at this level.
 Guided by the Federal Acquisition Regulation (FAR), this is the minimum level of cyber hygiene required to hold Federal Contract Information (FCI), beyond even just the DoD.
 A level 1 certification indicates that cybersecurity best practices concerning the identified controls are “performed” and included in the business’s processes.

-This is the easiest of the five levels to achieve, and contractors may self-certify.
+CMMC 1.0 had five levels to achieve, and contractors could self-certify.

 CMMC Level 2: Advanced Cyber Maturity